mariovyord/questions-and-answers-rest-api/README.md

 - Details with additional options
 - Edit
 - User Profile / All questions / All answers / Sorted by newest
-- Spaces / Sorted by likes
+- Circles / Sorted by likes

 ### Users can:
 - Post questions
 - Answer questions
 - Upvote and Downvote answers
-- Create spaces
+- Create circles
-- Optional: Create personal feed by subscribing to different spaces
+- Optional: Create personal feed by subscribing to different circles
 - Optional: Save best answers in personal collection

 ## REST Api Feautures